This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 How to make eggplant rollatini

-Cover the dish with foil and bake in the oven.
-After about 20 minutes, remove the foil and bake again until the cheese is melted and gooey.
+- Bake.
+Cover with foil and bake for 20 minutes.
+Remove the foil and continue cooking until the cheese melts.

 - Use noodles instead of eggplant.
 To make lasagna roll-ups instead, swap the eggplant for cooked lasagna noodles.